richardhj/contao-knp-menu/README.md

 ## Usage

-### Create a navigation module

-Create a navigation module as you normally do and define a menu alias.

-### Retrieve a navigation module
+### Retrieve a navigation module by its alias

-You can retrieve a module by its alias:
+For any navigation module in the Contao backend, you can define an alias.
+You can now retrieve this navigation by its alias:

 ```twig
 {% set menu = knp_menu_get('main_navigation') %}